 Functionally-equivalent replicas that are visually similar may be used instead of actual equipment.
-That means you can bring your actual PEQ-15 from work if you can get permission, or can bring your Class 1 IR laser "PEQ-15," or use an IR laser PEQ clone regardless of quality, etc. but you cannot use a PEQ battery box, or a commercial/replica that uses only visible laser, or a mini grenade launcher shaped like a laser.
+That means you can bring your actual PEQ-15 from work if you can get permission, or can bring your Class 1 IR laser "PEQ-15," or use an IR laser PEQ clone regardless of quality, etc. but you cannot use a PEQ battery box, a commercial/replica that uses only visible laser, or a mini grenade launcher shaped like a laser.

 For another example, you can use a cheap knockoff red dot sight, but it has to look like a real sight issued to anyone (any Aimpoint, EOTech, etc) so cannot look like a PVS-14 or a magnified scope.

 Accessories which are purely consumer, hunting, airsoft, or otherwise not issued, including many scopes and sights, are not allowed.

 We are responsible for all shots we fire, and always aim.
 Your rifle must have sights, and they must be functional (zeroed to at least approximate point of impact) at the time you are shooting the gun.
 If your optical sight fails, you may resort to backup iron sights, but they must be installed, elevated and not obsctructed by the broken scope, for example.

 Sighting equipment must be actual military-issued sighting equipment or visually and functionally similar as described in Weapon Accessories.
 Do not bring a commercial hunting scope.

 No optical sights over 4x magnification will be allowed to mounted to weapons.
-There is no limit on monoculars, binoculars or spotting scopes but airsoft guns cannot be long range sniper rifles.
+There is no limit on magnification for monoculars, binoculars or spotting scopes but airsoft guns cannot be long range sniper rifles.

 Certain other weapons may also be employed, but may only be used within these guidelines.